 What is Hola LES?
 It’s the name of a new Green Map project that covers 36 blocks between two city parks, from HOuston Street to DeLAncey (Hola!) streets on Manhattan's Lower East Side.
-This hands-on project is designed to highlight not only the existing green spaces around the LES but also to identify potential for new green spaces.
+This hands-on project is designed to highlight not only the existing green spaces around the LES but also to identify potential for new green spaces and green infrastructure.
 Along the way, we are involving different groups of stakeholders and testing out different mapmaking methods.

 Workshops in May and June were led by us and project partner Professor Alice Arnold.
 Starting from Siempre Verde Community Garden, the workshop included a discussions at both ends of the neighborhood walking tour.
 Workshop #1 included many Civic Corps volunteers while #2 was a global affair, with attendees from Brazil, Japan, Denmark, India and the US.
 We're planning neighborhood residents and youth workshops later this season. read more »

 Green Map has ‘moved the mountain’.
 Yes, after nine years of great progress and global accumulation, we have moved into a new office in the same East Village neighborhood.
 We said goodbye to the Connelly Center, which is expanding its school into our former space, and relocated two blocks east.
 Overlooking a community garden and a lively urban streetscape, our new space brings us closer to our diverse community and local sustainability efforts.
 Our new address is 292 East Third St, #1A.
 We’ll be ready for visitors soon, and a fresh flock of summer interns is starting this week.